-From a diocesan perspective, funding requests are developed by the Strategic Programme Board for discussion and agreement with Archbishop's Council prior to submission.
-Archbishop's Council are kept informed on items that could potentially be included in future funding requests.
+From a diocesan perspective, funding requests are developed by the Strategic Programme Board for discussion and agreement with Archbishop's Council prior

 SMMIB can award grants subject to conditions.
 To date these have been adding extra detail on how the funded projects will be prosecuted.